 If you are facing vehicular homicide charges, you are likely worried about the penalties that could follow a conviction.
 Florida law punishes this crime harshly, with hefty fines and up to three decades spent in prison.
 In order to avoid these harsh sentences, stopping a conviction is essential.
 From altered relationships to a destroyed career, there is no aspect left unaffected by a devastating vehicular homicide charge.
 With experience as both a prosecutor and a defender, Sarasota traffic attorney Erika Valcarcel is well-versed in court proceedings.
-She team can anticipate the other side’s strategy and formulate a winning defense.
+Her team can anticipate the other side’s strategy and formulate an effective defense.

 Call (941) 363-7900 now to see how we can get your charges reduced or dismissed, if possible.